CESNET/metacentrum-user-docs/docs/advanced/pbs-options/index.md

 ## PBS commands usage

-The most relevant native PBS commands (and related options) discussed here will be:
+The most relevant native PBS commands (and related options) are:

 - `qsub` - submit the job
 - `qmove` - move the job to another queue